25 ways you can help the river

 Follow the links for each of these five categories to find more information, links and resources.

-And here's one more way to help: share these ideas with friends!
+One more way to help — share these ideas with friends!

 Our river corridor’s prairies, wetlands and woodlands are home to thousands of species of wildlife.
 You can nurture and help protect their habitat as you enjoy our great outdoors.
 Find out more about these five ways to restore and protect habitat.

 - Get the lead out of shot and tackle

 When we say water pollution, many people think of oil slicks or gasoline.
 But some threats to water aren’t as obvious: pills, soaps, salts, plastics — even leaves!
 Here are five ways to ensure lesser-known pollutants don’t end up in the river.

 - Mix up your deicing game plan this winter

 - Adopt your street's storm drain